 Each section of these first-year seminars approaches the study of literature through the exploration of a single theme in texts drawn from a variety of literary genres (such as tragedy, comedy, lyric poetry, epic, novel, short story, film and autobiography) and historical periods.
 Classes are small, offering intensive discussion and close attention to each student's writing.
 Students in each section are asked to work intensively on composition as part of a rigorous introduction to reading, thinking, speaking and writing about literary texts.
 During the semester, instructors will assign frequent essays and may also require oral presentations, quizzes, examinations and research projects.
 This course is not open to juniors and seniors without permission of the department chair.
 Offered every year.

 Students in this workshop will write imaginative nonfiction in any of its traditional forms: memoirs, reflections, polemics, chronicles, idylls, lampoons, monographs, pamphlets, profiles, reviews, prefaces, sketches, remarks, complaints -- anything but the traditional college essay.
 As in other writing workshops, attention in class will be paid above all to the writing itself, word by word, sentence by sentence.
 Admission to this course is open, though students may not take this course in the first semester of their first year.
 Seats are reserved for students in each class year.
-This counts toward the emphasis in Creative Writing and as an elective for the major.
+This counts toward the emphasis in Creative Writing or creative practice for the major.
 Offered most years.

 This seminar is required for English majors pursuing an emphasis in creative writing.
 The course will involve critical work on a topic chosen by the instructor (such as "Reliable and Unreliable: Investigating Narrative Voice," "Beginnings and Endings," "The Little Magazine in America" and "Documentary Poetics") to provide context and structure for students' creative work.
 Students should check online listings for the specific focus of each section.
 Although not primarily a workshop, this seminar will require students to work on a substantial creative project (fiction, nonfiction or poetry).
 Senior English majors pursuing an emphasis in literature are required to take ENGL 410 instead.
 Students pursuing honors will take ENGL 497 rather than the Senior Seminar.
 Prerequisite: senior standing and English major.
 Offered every year.